pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/SPI.md

 spi.write_readinto(bytes([0x01, 0x02, 0x03, 0x04, 0x05]), rbuf) # send a receive 5 bytes
 ```

 ### Constructors

 #####<class><i>class</i> machine.SPI(id, ...)</class>

-Construct an SPI object on the given bus. id can be only 0.
+Construct an SPI object on the given bus. `id` can be only 0.
 With no additional parameters, the SPI object is created but not initialised (it has the settings from the last initialisation of the bus, if any).
 If extra arguments are given, the bus is initialised.
 See init for parameters of initialisation.

 ### Methods

 #####<function>spi.init(mode, baudrate=1000000, * , polarity=0, phase=0, bits=8, firstbit=SPI.MSB, pins=(CLK, MOSI, MISO))</function>

-Initialize the SPI bus with the given parameters:
+Initialise the SPI bus with the given parameters:

-- ``mode`` must be <constant>SPI.MASTER</constant>.
+- `mode` must be <constant>SPI.MASTER</constant>.
-- ``baudrate`` is the SCK clock rate.
+- `baudrate` is the SCK clock rate.
-- ``polarity`` can be 0 or 1, and is the level the idle clock line sits at.
+- `polarity` can be 0 or 1, and is the level the idle clock line sits at.
-- ``phase`` can be 0 or 1 to sample data on the first or second clock edge respectively.
+- `phase` can be 0 or 1 to sample data on the first or second clock edge respectively.
-- ``bits`` is the width of each transfer, accepted values are 8, 16 and 32.
+- `bits` is the width of each transfer, accepted values are 8, 16 and 32.
-- ``firstbit`` can be <constant>SPI.MSB</constant> or <constant>SPI.LSB</constant>.
+- `firstbit` can be <constant>SPI.MSB</constant> or <constant>SPI.LSB</constant>.
-- ``pins`` is an optional tuple with the pins to assign to the SPI bus.
+- `pins` is an optional tuple with the pins to assign to the SPI bus.
 If the pins argument is not given the default pins will be selected (`P10` as CLK,`P11` as MOSI and `P14` as MISO).
 If pins is passed as None then no pin assignment will be made.

 #####<function>spi.deinit()</function>